 With the days of free-flowing credit apparently over, cash savings are increasingly important.
-The money you have in savings may be all that protects you from the disaster of an unexpected expense such as car breakdown or job layoff.
+The money you have in savings may be all that protects you from the disaster of an unexpected expense such as a car breakdown or job layoff.
 Sometimes interest rates are not the only thing to consider, and you’ll need to choose the best option based on your personal financial situation.
 You may want to make installments if paying your car insurance in full will wipe out your savings.
-If, however, you have an established emergency fund, saving a couple hundred dollars per year is a strong incentive to pay the full premium at once.
+If, however, you have an established emergency fund, saving a couple of hundred dollars per year is a strong incentive to pay the full premium at once.

 Striking a Compromise

-Paying your car insurance does not always have to be an all or nothing situation.
+Paying your car insurance does not always have to be an all-or-nothing situation.
 Many insurance carriers will offer other payment discounts, such as a discount for electronic funds transfer (EFT).
-EFT plans allow the carrier to automatically withdraw the agreed upon amount every month from your bank account.
+EFT plans allow the carrier to automatically withdraw the agreed-upon amount every month from your bank account.
 To reward giving them this guarantee of payment, insurance companies offer discounts, such as Progressive that offers a discount for EFT of about 10 percent.

 You can also place a down payment on your premium, reducing the monthly payments and often the installment fees as well.
 This is a good option if you have some cash but not enough to cover the entire premium.
 Also, policy lengths may be different among carriers.
 In addition to the one-year term, you may be able to opt for a term of six months.
 This makes paying your premium in full much more attainable.

-While paying car insurance in full will not work for everyone, it is one of multiple options that allow you to save money on your insurance premiums without sacrificing coverage.
+While paying car insurance in full will not work for everyone, it is one of the multiple options that allow you to save money on your insurance premiums without sacrificing coverage.
 Make a point of talking to your insurance carrier before your next renewal to go over payment options and ways to save money on your premium.